Stanhope Forbes: Career

 In 1910 Forbes was elected a Royal Academician.
 Forbes became a member of the St Ives Society of Artists in 1928.
 In 1933 he was made a Senior Royal Academician.

+In 1948, the Alastair Macintyre narrated ' Another World ', (now owned by the BFI), was released, in which Forbes was seen in his studio.

+His painting, ' The Quarry Team ' is shown being chosen by the St. Ives' gallery's selection committee.

 Works

 Forbes generally painted genre scenes and landscapes en plein air.
 After a Day's Work, made in 1907, provides a snapshot of life in a small village in Cornwall.
 In it a man, covered to protect himself from the rain, leads his horse through the wet streets, which bare the light and reflection from light from inside a house.
 "With superb skill, the soft light is reflected off the rain-soaked road."
 A girl is held back from crossing the street by her mother until the man and his horse pass by.

 Beyond his plein air painting, he also made interior scenes and was adept at capturing the "warm and charming" effects of lighting on a room and the people in it, such as The Lantern, made in 1897.
 More poignantly, Mrs. Lionel Birch writes of his style and particularly the painting The Health of the Bride: "[The painting depicts the] dominant note of his life's message, his sense of sympathetic humanity.
 These people in their humble little parlour, are real and living.
 Intolerant of all shams and false sentiment, the painter has made himself one with the people he depicts; he has understood the humour which lies so close to tears."

 Of Forbes's works, Norman Garstin said: "he is a good unsentimental painter, his work has a sense of sincerity that appeals to everyone".

 A partial list of his other works includes: